jennybc/stat540_2014/project/index.md

 Fri Jan 24 | Report project group membership.

-Wed Jan 31 | Initial project proposals due = a paragraph.
+Fri Jan 31 | Initial project proposals due = a paragraph.

 Fri Feb 14 | Feedback to groups re: initial project proposals.
 Each group will be assigned an instructor or TA + instructor pair for extra support.